dewjam/docker-demo/README.md

 docker-demo                                latest              c3a996e3ac88        30 minutes ago      428.5 MB
 ```

-## Create a container based on the image we just created
+## Run a container based on the image we just created
 Run the container image:
 ```
 docker run -itd --name docker-demo -p 80:80 docker-demo